helpyio/helpy/README.md

 - **Multi-lingual:** Helpy is fully multi-lingual and can provide support in multiple languages at the same time.
 Currently the app includes translations for 19 languages and is easy to translate.
 - **Themeable:** Customize the look and functionality of your Helpy without disturbing the underlying system that makes it all work.
 Helpy comes with two additional themes, and we hope to add more and get more from the community as time goes on.

-Test it Out
+Hosting
 =========

 We offer a hosted version of Helpy for businesses that don't want to worry about self installing and maintaining their Helpy.
-You can get an instant free trial of the hosted version to see if Helpy is right for you: [Test it Out for Free](https://helpy.io/hosted)
+You can get an instant free trial of the hosted version to see if Helpy is right for you: [Test it Out for Free](https://goo.gl/Jbrx0m)

 Live Demo
 =========